talos-vulndev/afl-dyninst/README.txt

 Commandline options
 -------------------

-Usage: ./afl-dyninst -i <binary> -o <binary> -l <library> -e <address> -s <number>
+Usage: ./afl-dyninst-dfvD -i <binary> -o <binary> -l <library> -e <address> -E <address> -s <number> -S <funcname> -m <size>
-  -i: Input binary
+   -i: input binary
-  -o: Output binary
+   -o: output binary
+   -d: do not instrument the binary, only supplied libraries
-  -l: Library to instrument (repeat for more than one)
+   -l: linked library to instrument (repeat for more than one)
+   -r: runtime library to instrument (path to, repeat for more than one)
-  -e: Entry point address to patch (required for stripped binaries)
+   -e: entry point address to patch (required for stripped binaries)
-  -r: Runtime library to instrument (path to, repeat for more than one)
+   -E: exit point - force exit(0) at this address (repeat for more than one)
-  -s: Number of basic blocks to skip
+   -s: number of initial basic blocks to skip in binary
    -m: minimum size of a basic bock to instrument (default: 1)
-  -f: fix dyninst bug to sometimes not save edi/rdi register
+   -f: try to fix a dyninst bug that leads to crashes
-  -S: do not instrument this function (can be specified only once)
+   -S: do not instrument this function (repeat for more than one)
+   -D: instrument fork server and forced exit functions but no basic blocks
-  -v: Verbose output
+   -v: verbose output

 Switch -l is used to supply the names of the libraries that should be instrumented along the binary.
 Instrumented libraries will be copied